 Posted on Leave a comment

 Use the theme as inspiration

 Coming up with new things to say on social media can take up a ridiculous amount of time.
 Reusing your existing content will help, but you can also cut down on the thinking time by talking about your theme in different ways.
 You can share a motivational meme that’s relevant to your audience or choose a quote that gives a different perspective on the topic.
-Asking questions can be a great way to find out what your audience think, or what they struggle with.
+Asking questions can be a great way to find out what your audience thinks or what they struggle with.
 It can get people talking and give you insights that could help you to develop new products and services in the future.

 Reuse your blog in your emails

-You might think that your email subscribers will follow you on social media so will have seen all of your stuff already.
+You might think that your email subscribers will follow you on social media, so they will have seen all of your stuff already.
 Not necessarily.
 Nobody will see everything you post.
-Your subscribers have signed up because they’re interested in what you have to say so there’s nothing wrong with sending them something you think they’ll find useful.
-Just make sure you write something that’s just for them too.
+Your subscribers have signed up because they’re interested in what you have to say, so there’s nothing wrong with sending them something you think they’ll find useful.
+Just make sure you write something that’s just for them, too.
 It’s also worth remembering that subscribers are more likely to buy from you than anyone else.
 Showing them content that shows them why a particular product or service is helpful means they’re more likely to become a customer.

 Do you need help creating your blog or coming up with ways to reuse it to create more content?
-Book your discovery call now and we can have a chat.
-Alternatively, sign up to my email list for blogging and marketing tips straight to your inbox every month.
+Book a call and let’s have a chat.
+Alternatively, sign up for my email list for blogging and marketing tips straight to your inbox every month.

+Posted on Leave a comment